ZTHDGame/ZTHDGame.github.io/_posts/2020-06-10-Terms-Services.md

 No Waiver — Our failure to enforce any right or provision of these Terms will not be considered a waiver of such right or provision to the extent permitted by applicable law.
 The waiver of any such right or provision will be effective only if in writing and signed by our duly authorized representative.
 Except as expressly set forth in these Terms, the exercise by either party of any of its remedies under these Terms will be without prejudice to its other remedies under these Terms or otherwise.

-19. CONTACT US
+## CONTACT US

-If you have any questions or concerns about our Terms or the Services, please contact us at support@codedish.co, subject to applicable law.
+If you have any questions or concerns about our Terms or the Services, please contact us at support@zthdgame.io, subject to applicable law.

-About us     Contacts     Privacy policy     Terms of service

-Copyright © 2020-2023 zthdgame.
-All rights reserved.